 One of the top blogs for drone pilots who shoot video is Tom’s Tech Time.
 Tom is a dedicated drone pilot with lots to share on his quality blog.
 On the “blog” side of things, Tom covers a range of topics including gear reviews for new gear like his “DJI Goggles Review”.
 He also discusses practical advice like “How To Transport Your Drone On An Airplane”.

 But, as great as the topics are on the blog, Tom’s Tech Time offers a lot more than just typical blog posts.
 Tom has a section where he shows off the gear he owns with links for purchasing similar products.
 He has a free download section that includes free drone footage, LUT’s, and more.
 There’s also a tutorial section with some helpful videos covering various types of Phantom drones.

-Perhaps the most helpful section of Tom’s Tech Time blog is the Drone Film School section.
+Perhaps the most helpful section of Tom’s Tech Time blog is the Filming With Drones courses section.
 Here, you’ll find all kinds of useful material, including video courses, checklists and guides, and links back to the free drone footage.
 All in all, Tom’s Tech Time has a little bit of everything for the drone video producer.

 The Drone Girl website is the brainchild of drone enthusiast and expert Sally French.
 Along with being super into drones, French is also a journalist in the tech industry with her finger on the pulse of what’s new and what’s coming.

 The Drone Girl isn’t a site dedicated to using drones for the purpose of creating video, but that’s not a bad thing.
 Sally and team, post about all sorts of drone related topics including laws, gear news, and general industry perspectives.
 All of these things are useful for drone video producers to know and learn about.